 I always turn inward.
 I become this hierophant who read, listen, and (re)search.
 I feed my soul with resources that illuminate my path.
 However, solitude feels heavy on my shoulders.
 There are days, like that morning, when loneliness is so (um) comfortable that the only way out is imminent and terrifying.

 The failure to realise it is the only unreality.”

 When searching for tools to feed and enrich my spirit, I came across the theory of Positive Disintegration.
 Although its use in traditional psychology is limited to the field of ‘gifted’ people, it is actually a theory of personality development that considers these “dark” episodes as enlightening moments.

-The theory of positive disintegration (TPD) was elaborated by K. Dabrowski, a Polish psychologist, and centred on the concept of reaching a “personality ideal”.
+The theory of positive disintegration (TPD) was elaborated by K. Dabrowski, a Polish psychologist, and centered on reaching a “personality ideal.”
 Dabrowski’s premise is that this “personality ideal” is unique to each individual but is essentially the best possible version of oneself.
 Thus, the TPD predicts that those who undertake the journey toward gaining a personality (by progression toward their personality ideal) may find themselves at four different levels.

 Positive Disintegration Levels

 - I: Accepting what it is without challenging the status quo.